 General Motors Co.
 (GM:US)’s record $26 billion pension (GM:US) termination falls short of improving the largest U.S. automaker’s finances enough to let it join Ford Motor Co.
 (F:US) as an investment-grade marque.

-While transferring some retirement obligations to a Prudential Finance Inc. unit will remove liabilities from Detroit-based GM’s books (GM), the use of as much as $4.5 billion of its own cash “will balance out” the benefits, Moody’s Investors Service said in a report yesterday.
+While transferring some retirement obligations to a Prudential Finance Inc. unit will remove liabilities from Detroit-based GM’s books (GM:US), the use of as much as $4.5 billion of its own cash “will balance out” the benefits, Moody’s Investors Service said in a report yesterday.

 “The transaction is too small,” Colin Langan, an analyst at UBS Inc.’s investment-banking unit in New York, wrote in a note to investors yesterday.
 Even after the pension shift, GM’s “obligation would still be larger than any company within the S&P 500.”

 A ratings upgrade would let GM, which had $134 billion of pension obligations at the end of last year, borrow at lower cost relative to benchmarks.
 Ford’s bond yields increased 22 basis points from a year earlier to 279 basis points more than comparable-maturity Treasuries on April 24, the day it was raised to investment grade by Fitch Ratings, while all high- yield automakers’ costs rose 86 basis points to 409 over that span, according to Bank of America Merrill Lynch index data.

 GM isn’t surprised that the pension changes didn’t result in an immediate upgrade to its credit rating, Jim Cain, a spokesman, said in a telephone interview yesterday.